MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 ## Query Parameters

-A query may depend upon parameters, passed as keyword arguments.
-The parameter values are available in the query through `It`.

-    chicago[AMT=100000, It.AMT]
-    #=>
-    │ AMT    │
-    ┼────────┼
-    │ 100000 │
-    =#

-Using parameters lets us reuse complex queries without changing their definition.
-By convention we capitalize parameters so they stand out from regular data labels.
+Parameters let us reuse complex queries without changing their definition.
+Here we construct a query that depends upon the parameter `AMT`, which is capitalized by convention.

     PaidOverAmt =
         It.department >>
         It.employee >>
         Filter(It.salary .> It.AMT) >>
         It.name

+Query parameters are passed as keyword arguments.

     chicago[AMT=100000, PaidOverAmt]
     #=>